davish/davi.sh/src/content/blog/2024/02/nix-home-manager.md

 $ git add vim_configuration
 ```

-Since this isn't a `vim` configuration series, we'll just have a small config that will
+Since this isn't a vim configuration series we'll just have a small config that will
 demonstrate how `home-manager` manages dotfiles.
-After this configuration is applied, you
-should be able to see line numbers when running `vim`.
+You should be able to see line numbers
+when running vim after this configuration is applied.

 Inside our `homeconfig` block before the closing `};`, add this line:

 ```nix
 home.file.".vimrc".source = ./vim_configuration;
 ```

-Once you run `darwin-rebuild switch --flake ~/.config/nix`, run `vim
-~/.config/nix/flake.nix`.
-You should see line numbers in the left gutter.
-Not the most
-exciting change, but we've configured an application using `home-manager`!
-You can exit
-vim by hitting `ESC` followed by `:q!<enter>`.

 This one line highlights a few subtleties of the Nix language.
 Let's dig in a bit before
 moving on.